maaou99/CART263_Mariam_Aoune/Final Project/README.md

 ## Future iterations

 We would love to find a way to make our code create a digital drawing based on the picture taken.
 It would detect the color of the block (red), and recreate the lego blocks animal with shapes in p5js.
 The animal will then be placed in the middle of the background.
+Maybe also improve the UI a little bit.

 ## Sketches, ideas